-- 1. The Neart na Gaoithe Offshore Wind Farm (Revised Design) received consent under Section 36 of the Electricity Act 1989 from the Scottish Ministers on 03 December 2018 and was granted two Marine Licences by the Scottish Ministers, for the Wind Farm and the associated Offshore Transmission Works (OfTW), on 03 December 2018.
-The S36 consent and Wind Farm Marine Licence were revised by issue of a variation to the S36 Consent and Marine Licence 06677/19/0 on 4 June 2019, and the OfTW Marine Licence by the issue of Marine Licence 06678/19/1 on the 5 June 2019.
+- 1. The Neart na Gaoithe Offshore Wind Farm (Revised Design) received consent under Section 36 of the Electricity Act 1989 from the Scottish Ministers on 03 December 2018 and was granted two Marine Licences by the Scottish Ministers, for the Wind Farm and the associated Offshore Transmission Works (OfTW), on 03 December 2018 (the Marine Licences).
+The S36 consent and Wind Farm Marine Licence were revised by issue of a variation to the S36 Consent and Marine Licence 06677/19/0 on 4 June 2019, and the OfTW Marine Licence by the issue of Marine Licence 06678/19/1 on the 5 June 2019 and again by issue of Marine Licence MS-00008954 on the 12th October 2020.
 The revised S36 Consent and associated Marine Licences are collectively referred to as 'the Offshore Consents'. - 2.
 The Project is being developed by Neart na Gaoithe Offshore Wind Limited (NnGOWL).